esoterik12/next-chinese-v3/README.md

   callbacks get a userId from mongo or make a new user entry with an id and store the id in the session for access on client-side.

+### mongoose

+- Mongoose is an ODM (Object Data Modeling) library for MongoDB.
+App's models and server actions that interface with MongoDB are based around mongoose

+### framer-motion

+- Animation library for React used on front end for transitions

 ## 2. Backend & MongoDB w/ Mongoose Implementation

 ### Connect to DB